Pensionado Act: Impact

 Upon returning to the Philippines, pensionados were often called "American boys" and faced discrimination from other Filipinos.
 This discrimination was due to the view that the returning pensionados were associated with American authority of the Philippines.
 Some of the later Filipino immigrants to the United States, who were not the children of the well-to-do in the Philippines like the pensionados were, shared this resentment.
 Carlos Bulosan, an English-language Filipino novelist and poet, wrote of this social divide.
 Some of the returning pensionados would go on to help the development of Filipino nationalism.

 A majority of the returning pensionados were assigned as educators, with some later becoming superintendents.
 For instance, University of Michigan alum Esteba Adaba became the director of education for the Philippines under the Roxas Administration; he would then go on to become a Philippine senator.
 Jorge Bocobo, an Indiana University alum, went on to become President of the University of the Philippines.

 Returning pensionados who studied nursing established nursing schools, whose students would go on to immigrate around the world to fill nursing shortages.
+Josefa Jara Martinez attended the New York School of Social Work (now the Columbia University School of Social Work) as a pensionada and founded the first school of social work in the Philippines.
+She later became the director of the non-governmental agency, the Philippine Rural Reconstruction Movement (PRRM) in Nueva Ecija.

 Pensionado Bienvenido Santos made his name as an author.
 Other pensionados took influential roles in government, including Secretary of Finance Antonio de las Alas, Senator Camilo Osias, Major General Carlos P. Romulo, and Chief Justice José Abad Santos.

 When architects began to be registered in the Philippines in 1921, a pensionado was the second to be registered.
 Ultimately, about 500 pensionados received scholarships to be educated in the United States.